Shibayama Railway

-The Shibayama Railway Company, Ltd. (芝山鉄道株式会社, Shibayama Tetsudō kabushiki-gaisha) is a third-sector railway company in Chiba Prefecture, Japan.
-It operates Japan's shortest railway line, the 2.2 km Shibayama Railway Line between Higashi-Narita Station and Shibayama-Chiyoda Station, largely underneath Narita International Airport.

-The railway company was founded on May 1, 1981, and the construction of the line began in 1998.
-Although issues with land acquirement forced the line to be extended by 0.2 km (220 yards) in 2000, the line opened on October 27, 2002.
+The is a third-sector railway company in Chiba Prefecture, Japan.
+It operates the 2.2 km Shibayama Railway Line between Higashi-Narita Station and Shibayama-Chiyoda Station, the shortest railway line in Japan.
+The company was founded on May 1, 1981.
+Construction of the line began in 1998, and the line opened on October 27, 2002.

-Although the Shibayama Railway Company is an independent operator, the line functionally resembles an extension of the Keisei Higashi-Narita Line.
-All services continue through the mentioned line to stations such as the Keisei Narita Station.
-Narita International Airport Corporation owns the majority stake in Shibayama Railway as of March 2019.
-The remainder is owned by others such as the Keisei Electric Railway.
+As of March 2019, Narita International Airport Corporation held a majority stake in Shibayama Railway.
+Although the Shibayama Railway is an independent railway company, its line operates as an extension of the Keisei Higashi-Narita Line.
+A single trainset operates the service, running between Shibayama-Chiyoda Station and Keisei Narita Station via Higashi-Narita Station, with trains operating at approximately 40-minute intervals.
+Train operations are contracted to Keisei Electric Railway.